Medical-Conversational-LLM/Medical-Agent/Readme.md

 # Retrieval-augmented generation (RAG) models:

 Combining retrieval and generation to deliver contextually accurate responses.

-<h4>Retrieval phase:</h4>
-An algorithm finds relevant information from public sources like the internet or private documents based on the user’s question.
+<h4>Retrieval phase:</h4> an algorithm finds relevant information based on the user’s question.
+The source can be public information on internet (web search) or a set of specific documents.
-<h4>Generation phase:</h4>
-The large language model (LLM) uses both the retrieved information and its own knowledge to form an answer.
-Often provides source links for transparency.
+<h4>Generation phase:</h4> the LLM uses both the retrieved information and its own knowledge to form an answer.
+It can also provide source links for transparency.

 # RAG Implementation: